 As noted in Section 5.3.1, most simulations do not fully account for responses to pests, diseases, long-term change in soil, and some climate extremes (Rosenzweig et al., 2014), but studies are emerging to include some of these effects.
-For example, based on the temperature response of insect pest population and metabolic process, global yield losses of rice, maize, and wheat are projected to increase by 10 - 25 % per degree of warming (Deutsch et al., 2018).
-Rising temperatures reduce soil carbon and nitrogen, which in turn exacerbate the negative effects of + 3 °C warming on yield from 9 to 13 % in wheat and from 14 to 19 % in maize (Basso et al., 2018).
+For example, based on the temperature response of insect pest population and metabolic process, global yield losses of rice, maize and wheat are projected to increase by 10-25% per degree Celsius of warming (Deutsch et al., 2018).
+Rising temperatures reduce soil carbon and nitrogen, which in turn exacerbate the negative effects of +3°C warming on yield from 9% to 13% in wheat and from 14% to 19% in maize (Basso et al., 2018).

 A few studies have examined possible occurrences of tele-connected yield losses (5.4.1.2) using future climate scenarios.
-Tigchelaar (2018) estimated that for the top four maize-exporting countries, the probability that simultaneous production losses greater than 10% occur in any given year increases from 0 to 7% under 2°C-warming and to 86% under 4 °C-warming.
-Gaupp (2019) estimated that risks of simultaneous failure in maize would increase from 6% to 40% at 1.5 °C and to 54% at 2 °C-warming, respectively, relative to the historical baseline climate.
+Tigchelaar (2018) estimated that, for the top four maize-exporting countries, the probability that simultaneous production losses greater than 10% occur in any given year increases from 0% to 7% under 2°C warming and to 86% under 4°C warming.
+Gaupp (2019) estimated that risks of simultaneous failure in maize would increase from 6% to 40% at 1.5°C and to 54% at 2°C warming, relative to the historical baseline climate.
 Large-scale changes in SST are the major factors causing simultaneous variation in climate extremes, which are projected to intensify under global warming (Cai et al., 2014; Perry et al., 2017).
-Consequently, risks of multi-breadbasket failures will also increase (medium confidence).
-Further examination is needed for the effects of spatial patterns of these extremes on breadbaskets in relation to SST anomalies under more extreme climate scenarios.
+Consequently, risks of simultaneous yield losses in major food-producing regions will also